RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/view-edit-subscription.md

 ## Defining Access to your Subscription

-After you create an Redis Enterprise VPC (RV) subscription, you can configure VPC peering and a CIDR whitelist to allow more direct access to your VPC.
+After you create a Redis Enterprise VPC (RV) subscription, you can configure VPC peering and a CIDR whitelist to allow more direct access to your VPC.
 VPC peering and CIDR whitelists are parts of functionality that is provided by [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/) (Amazon VPC),